VRT Rules 2006-12-07

 Sourcefire VRT Update

-Rules to detect machines infected with this variant of the sober worm are included in this update and are identified as sids 5321 through 5323.
+Rules to detect attacks targeting this vulnerability are included in this release and are identified as SIDs 9447 through 9618.

 Rule Pack Summary: